Family gathered together for dinner during a meaningful trip

 Step 3: Your Ideal First Card

-Choose a first card with these traits:
+Choose a first card with these characteristics:

 When a No-Fee Card Should Come First